-The proposed new zoning will rezone the subject site to R3YY [XXXX] to permit the development of the back-to-back townhouses.
 The new urban exception will be based on the development standards of R3YY [2527], with a revised front yard setback of 3m, the same as the R4Z [2528].
 The development standards for both current urban exceptions found on the subject site are outlined in the table below.
-It is our request the new urban exception R3YY [XXXX] carry forward the all the existing provisions outlined below, aside from the front yard setback, outlined in italics.
+It is our request the new urban exception R3YY [XXXX] carry forward all the existing provisions outlined below, aside from the front yard setback, outlined in italics.